orsenthil/kubectl-explorer/README.md

-# EKSCtl Explorer
+# eksctl explorer

-### Why

 [eksctl](https://eksctl.io/) is an awesome tool.
 It reduces the complexity of kubernetes deployment to AWS.
 It makes Kubernetes, Elastic Kubernetes Service and AWS Concepts accessible.

-`eksctl-explorer` will be a website, that will give you eksctl command for various operations you have in your mind.
+This project, `eksctl-explorer`, creates a website [https://eksctl.learntosolveit.com](https://eksctl.learntosolveit.com) that gives eksctl commands for cluster management operations.

 ### Built on top of